What is Movember?

 I can’t really remember the first time I heard about the Movember Foundation but I can certainly tell you why I have taken part in it over the last 5 years.

-Finally I had the ultrasound, which was a really weird experience especially when I could see some of my most intimate parts on the screen.
-Thankfully the ultrasound determined that I didn’t have anything to worry about and the lump I had was twisted scar tissue from an old hernia repair.
-That said due to the increased risk I have of developing issues I was given an open appointment so I can refer myself if ever I am concerned in the future.
+Finally I had the ultrasound.
+Thankfully the ultrasound came back that I didn’t have anything to worry about and the lump I had was twisted scar tissue from an old hernia repair.
+That said due to the increased risk I have of developing issues I was given an open appointment so I can refer myself if I am concerned in the future.

 How can you help?